CodeIt-Ghana/Courier_Frontend/README.md

-This is a vuejs application (frontend) what basically tracks logistics services for partner clients.
+This is a vuejs application (frontend) which basically tracks logistics services for partner clients.